oit-ipbl/image_processing/mediapipe/face.md

 ## Challenge[Face1]
  - Display "smile" when laughing.
  - The position of facial parts is the basic information for classifying facial expressions.
- - Think so that you can judge correctly even if you tilt your face 途中
+ - Think so that you can judge correctly even if you tilt your face.

+途中